 We cool water for our cold plunge pools.
 The heat extracted from this cooled water is collected and transferred into our wastewater so that the temperature we inject is the same as the temperature we extract.
 This means that we do not change the water quality throughout its use.

-As well as our geothermal pools, Alba offers guests an array of bathing experiences in our botanically scented pools (The Botanicals), our rain pool (The Falls) and our seasonal pool (The Seasons) where the temperature changes over the year.
+As well as our geothermal pools, Alba offers guests an array of bathing experiences including our rain pool (The Falls) and our seasonal pool (The Seasons) where the temperature changes over the year.

 Alba’s freshwater needs are met through rainwater collection in 10,000 litre tanks, which are used for irrigating our gardens and for our onsite nursery.